mpfarrho/qf-bart/README.md

 - 'forecast-ex.R' sets up a grid for all required estimations, defines algorithm settings and was run in a parallel computing environment
 - 'utils.R' contains several helper functions

 Some auxiliary functions may have been copied from other respositories.
-These codes come without technical support or guarantees of any kind.
+This code comes without technical support of any kind.
+Please report any typos or errors to: mpfarrho@gmail.com.
+The code is free to use, provided that the paper is cited properly.